sabrunel/dnd-character-generator/README.md

 The project itself revolves around:

 - A Jupyter notebook used to collect data and generate the `dataset.json` file, a dictionary of all informations about races, classes and their respective variations in D&D 5th edition.
-Helper functions used to collect data are stored in the /lib folder.
-- A `character_generator.py` file, used to generate the random character.
 - An `app.py` file, running the Tkinter GUI app.

+Helper functions used to collect data and generate characters are stored in the /lib folder.

 ![preview](./assets/app_preview.png)